 Transfer your tofu to an airtight container and submerge it in water.
 Keep this container with the water in the fridge.
 This water should be replaced daily.
 This practice will keep your tofu good for a few days.

-If you want to elongate its storage time, freezing your tofu is a great option.
+Freezing your tofu is a great option if you want to elongate its storage time.
 The first step is to drain off your tofu with paper towels and some added pressure to release excess water.
 Once this step is done, place your tofu in plastic wrap and put it in a tightly-sealed bag or container in the freezer.

 Remember: freezing your tofu will alter its texture, making it firmer.
 Keep this in mind if you have specific dishes you want to try out.